Showing posts with label Culture. Show all posts

 Francesca Prepares Dough

 Being on a limited budget, value was a significant part of my decision mix.
 But I also wanted to "live" the culture of an Italian kitchen.
-So I chose the Vecchia Scuola Bolognese primarily because of its very affordable five day immersion course, allowing me to spend an entire workweek absorbing the sights, sounds, and sensations I craved.
+So I chose the Vecchia Scuola Bolognese because of its affordable five day immersion course, allowing me to spend an entire workweek absorbing the sights, sounds, and sensations of an Italian production kitchen.

 Ancient but Accurate Scale

-The five day course I took is actually considered the first step toward earning the school's three month professional culinary certification.
+The five day course I took was actually considered the first step toward earning a professional culinary certification.
 Vecchia Scuola is also an ongoing pasta production facility supplying food establishments throughout the region.
 Students are expected to practice their skills creating usable product.
 Nothing is wasted.
 What may not be “beautiful” enough for sale to an outside client will certainly be used in the school's student staffed Trattoria.

-I paid for the class about six months before my trip.
-Arrangements such as available course times and dates were made through email in both Italian and English, using Google translate when necessary.
-Payment was sent and confirmed via an international wire transfer made through my bank.
+I paid for the class about six months before my trip and details such as available courses were made through email in both Italian and English.
+Payment was sent and confirmed by wire transfer.

 My hotel in Bologna, Albergo Rossini, was a short portico covered walk from the Vecchia Scuola.
 Class started at 9 AM and lasted about four to five hours.
 The only new students on the day I started were myself and a twenty-four year old Israeli pastry chef who had just completed a four month certification in gelato making.
 He was planning to open his own cafe on a beach in Tel Aviv.

-Alessandra Spisni (shown above in a screenshot from their website) is the unifying force of Vecchia Scuola.
+Alessandra Spisni is the founder of Vecchia Scuola.
 Though she was traveling outside of Bologna during the time I were there, signora Spisni was none the less a constant presence in the many attractive product displays throughout the school.
-Alessandra Spisni and her entire family are endowed with an insatiable appetite for life.
+The Spisni family thrives on an insatiable appetite for life.

 The signora's brother, Alessandro, casually oversees the culinary school by correcting students with warnings lightly disguised as jokes.
 Much of his work day was spent enjoying food, family and friends.